 Read the 10 Principles of Disability Justice.

-Northwest Health Foundation is accepting applications for the Disability Leaders Learning Collaborative now through August 31, 2017, 12pm noon, PST.
+Applications for the Disability Leaders Learning Collaborative closed on August 31, 2017, 12pm noon, PST.

 - Self-identify with disability, whether physical, mental, developmental or any other type of disability.